drshahizan/HPDP/2526/assignment/A2/Group Potato/readme.md

 - **Rows:** 100,480,507
 - **Columns:** 4 (`CustId`, `MovieId`, `Rating`, `Date`)

+---

-## Key Techniques Used
+## 🚀 Key Techniques Implemented

-- **Load Less Data:** Read only the required columns to save memory.
+- **Load Less Data** – Load only the columns required for analysis.
-- **Chunking:** Process the dataset in smaller pieces to avoid out-of-memory errors.
+- **Chunking** – Process large files in smaller chunks to minimise memory usage.
-- **Data Type Optimisation:** Downcast numeric fields and convert date columns for lower footprint.
+- **Data Type Optimisation** – Reduce memory footprint through datatype downcasting.
-- **Sampling:** Use a smaller subset for fast prototyping.
+- **Sampling** – Use representative subsets for faster experimentation.
-- **Scalable Processing:** Compare Pandas, Dask, and Polars performance on the same aggregation task.
+- **Parallel Processing** – Compare the performance of Pandas, Dask, and Polars.

+---

+## 🛠️ Libraries Used

+- Pandas
+- Dask
+- Polars
+- Matplotlib
+- Seaborn
+- Memory Profiler

+---

-## Running the Notebook
+## ▶️ Running the Notebook

 1. Open `big_data.ipynb` in Google Colab.
 2. Mount Google Drive.
 3. Verify the dataset path and file location.
 4. Run all cells from top to bottom.

+---

-## Notes
+## 📌 Notes

-- The notebook is built for Google Colab.
+- The notebook was developed and tested in Google Colab.
-- The dataset should be available in Google Drive.
+- The Netflix User Ratings dataset must be available in Google Drive before execution.
-- `big_data.md` contains the full written report.
+- `big_data.md` contains the complete written report.
-- `big_data.ipynb` contains the executable code and outputs.
+- `big_data.ipynb` contains all code, outputs, performance measurements, and visualisations.